 And while there’s a lot of functionality within a tool like Google Sheets to categorize and manipulate the data, it’s not the best tool to present performance data to others.

-This way, it’s more accessible to others, whether that’s members of your own team, your bosses, or even board of directors.
+This way, it’s more accessible to others, whether that’s members of your own team, your bosses, or even the board of directors.

 Here’s how to easily create a bar graph (or other visualizations) using your performance data in Google Sheets.

-You can create a bar graph in Google Sheets in 3 simple steps:
+Now, for the written tutorial…You can create a bar graph in Google Sheets in 3 simple steps: